 - Develop a rapport with their advisors to enhance their academic performance.

 - Utilize university resources to support their educational development.

 - Develop an understanding of university policies, procedures, and requirements.

-The desired outcome of the above goals is that students learn to make informed and increasingly independent decisions about their educational plans and other academic issues.
+The desired learning outcome of the above goals is that students are able to make informed and increasingly independent decisions about their educational plans and other academic issues.
 Accordingly, as students become more knowledgeable about curriculum, policies, and procedures, they should become less reliant on advisors for information, but they will continue to consult advisors or designated faculty concerning university requirements, graduate school admission, career opportunities and most importantly graduation requirements (http://inside.nku.edu/registrar/graduation/graduation-requirements.html).

 Students’ Responsibilities in the Advising Process

 Students should be active participants in developing their educational plan.
 Central to this responsibility is developing a strong relationship with the academic advisor by:

 - Preparing for academic advising meetings.